The Emancipation of Ms. Lovely

 Produced by Jivesh Parasram

 ★★★★ Critic’s Pick.
-"Powerful and important...
-The magnetic Paul holds every moment onstage in a fierce, funny and moving performance."
+"Powerful and important.
+A fierce, funny and moving performance."

 -Glenn Sumi, NOW Magazine